 - Look for disease-resistant varieties to prevent problems with tomato plants.

-- Plant tomato cultivars less susceptible to yellow leaf curl virus
+- Plant tomato cultivars less susceptible to yellow leaf virus

 - Mulch to maintain consistent soil moisture